centrahq/api-documentation/pages/06.plugins/15.klaviyo/docs.md

 }
 ```

+[notice-box=info]
-- ProductType var in Item can take one of two values: "product" or "bundle"
+ProductType variable in Item object can take one of two values: "product" or "bundle".
+[/notice-box]

 #### Started Checkout